 After configuring Kdump with the default values, check if it works as expected.
 Make sure that no users are currently logged in and no important services are running on your system.
 Then follow these steps:

 - 1. Switch to the rescue target with systemctl isolate rescue.target - 2.
-Unmount all the disk file systems except the root file system with:
+Restart the Kdump service: